You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 Very low volume

-Low volume can be good but very low volume is not necessarily better, especially if you may find yourself in surf.
+Low volume can be good, but very low volume is not necessarily better, especially if you may find yourself in surf or trying to rescue somebody.

 This kayak has extremely low volume for its length.
 At 210 litres it is barely more than a large windsurfer.
 Paint it white and it might suit a Greenland seal hunter because seals can't easily see it coming.